-Thanks to the Biden-Harris administration and Democrats in Congress, Medicare has been negotiating lower prices for the first 10 drugs selected for the Negotiation Program, and will negotiate lower prices for more drugs each year.
+Thanks to the Biden-Harris administration and Democrats in Congress, Medicare now has the power to negotiate lower prescription drug prices.
+Negotiations have concluded for the first 10 drugs selected for negotiation, and in the first year alone these lower prices will save people on Medicare \$1.5 billion in out-of-pocket costs and save taxpayers \$6 billion.
+These savings negotiated with drug companies go back into Medicare to provide better benefits for seniors like a \$35 monthly cap on insulin and a \$2,000 annual out-of-pocket maximum.
 By 2030, up to 80 drugs will have lower negotiated prices.

 One of the first ten drugs selected for negotiation is Xarelto, a drug used to treat blood clots, manufactured by Johnson & Johnson and Bayer.
+Thanks to the Biden-Harris administration, the price drug companies charge for Xarelto will drop from \$517 to a maximum of \$197 for a 30-day supply, a \$320 or 62 percent price decrease.
 Xarelto has made billions of dollars in revenue, and big drug companies like Johnson & Johnson and Bayer are eager to protect their sky-high profits by blocking the Medicare Negotiation so they can continue to charge patients unaffordable prices.

-Over One Million of Medicare Beneficiaries Rely on Xarelto.
+The Over One Million People on Medicare Who Rely on Xarelto Will Save Thousands.

-- More than 1.3 million Medicare Part D beneficiaries rely on Xarelto as of 2022 around 2.5 percent of Medicare Part D enrollees. - Beneficiaries who are not enrolled in the Extra Help program pay an average of \$451 annually for Xarelto.
+More than 1.3 million people enrolled Medicare Part D rely on Xarelto - around 2 percent of Medicare Part D enrollees.